February 20th - 26th, 2022

 At Teaching 26+2 you will learn teaching techniques including how to see what your students are doing, how to read a student's posture, which instructions to give and why, how to give corrections & adjustments, how use your breath and how to use your voice.

 You will also learn anatomy, body mechanics, physiology and history that illuminate the therapeutic purpose of individual postures and the overall arc of a yoga class.

-Teaching Week qualifies for 44 hours of Continuing Education Credit with the Original Hot Yoga Association.
+Teaching 26+2 qualifies for 44 hours of Continuing Education Credit with Yoga Alliance and the Original Hot Yoga Association.
 You will receive a certificate upon completion.

 HISTORY & PHILOSOPHY WEEK

 Understanding the components and progression of yoga history and philosophy is vital to its practice and teaching.
 Since yoga is an old and diverse subject, it can be overwhelming and confusing.

 At Yoga History & Philosophy Week you will learn the major concepts in the history of yoga, tracing their development through time.
 We will begin with the oldest known ideas in the Vedas, Upanishads, Bhagavad Gita and Yoga Sutras, which present a roughly coherent view.